aneesh662/ML-Simple-LR/README.md

-Streamlit for creating interactive web apps. scikit-learn for machine learning tools. matplotlib for plotting.
+Streamlit for creating interactive web apps. upload the Experience Salary.csv to link this Check out the live demo of the project [here](https://ml-simple-lr.streamlit.app/). scikit-learn for machine learning tools. matplotlib for plotting.
-#Check out the live demo of the project [here](https://ml-simple-lr.streamlit.app/).